SumanDeyashi/Dr_Ajay_Kanojia_Website/README.md

 Most people use their About page to share a brief biography.
 This is the place to share the most important details that are relevant to your professional life:

-Markup : * Bullet list
-Markup: * Your education
+- Your education
-Your skills and expertise
+- Your skills and expertise
-Your latest job or project you worked on
+- Your latest job or project you worked on

 You can also include a brief section about what matters most to you, what causes you believe in, and a few hobbies to make it more engaging and to show off your personality.